fjantunen/sev1/index.md

 - 🤖 **Automation** – lint for missing owners, broken links, stale docs
 - ⚡ **Shortcuts** – Slack bots or CI jobs to remind & link directly
 - 🔗 **Proximity** – co-locate runbooks next to the service they support
-- ✅ **Default to edit** – make “fix the doc” the path of least resistance
+- ✅ **Default to edit** – make 'fix the doc' the path of least resistance

 > 🔑 Key Takeaway: If it's out of date, it's unsafe ⚠️.
 > Docs are as critical as 🚨 alerts or 🚀 deploys.